General Information About Education in Malawi

 A second stage, or Master’s degree, requires two years of full time study to complete.
 A third stage, or Doctorate degree, is awarded after finishing three to five years of study beyond the Master’s degree, a successful defence of a thesis or dissertation, and at least six months in residence at the university.

-In 1990, approximately 4,829 students enrolled in universities in Malawi.
-Of these, 26% or 1,352 students were females.
-In 1994, some 5,358 students were enrolled, and 30% were females.
-By 1996, there were 5,561 students enrolled in universities in Malawi, and the percentage of females held constant at 30%.
-As of 2000, only 1% of Malawi’s population was enrolled in universities.
+As of July 2018, less than 1% of Malawi’s population was enrolled in universities.
 Approximately 72% of all college students were pursuing degrees in education, 10.9% were taking degrees in the social sciences, 12.2% were pursuing science degrees, 3.9% were taking degrees in medicine, and 0.4% were pursuing degrees in the humanities.
 Given Malawi’s growing need for high-powered labour, Malawi will be dependent on expatriate skilled labour far into the foreseeable future, unless the university system expands.

 Please note that all information presented on this page is from RIPPLE Africa’s own local knowledge on the ground, and from the Nkhata Bay District Socio-Economic Profile (2010-2012) unless otherwise stated.